tuva-health/docs/blog/understanding-medicare-aco-assignment.md

 2. Benchmark ALRs: Historical files used to understand your patient’s historical enrollment and utilization.
 3. Quarterly ALRs: Updates provided throughout the year as your roster changes.

 Here is the crucial challenge: Every time you receive a Quarterly ALR, CMS effectively restates your assigned patients for the entire performance year (a restatement referred to in the healthcare industry as “retroactivity”).
-A Quarterly ALR is a snapshot in time.
-The primary most recent ALR report shows who CMS preliminarily assigns to your ACO at that moment, based on the most recent claims lookback period.
+Each Quarterly ALR is a snapshot in time, with the most recent QALR report showing who CMS would currently assign to your ACO based on the most recent claims look back period.

 However, note that although you’ll frequently hear the ALR report referred to as a single entity, an ALR report is NOT a single data file; instead, it’s a set of six separate files that need to be combined.
 The 6 disparate reports need to be preprocessed and combined to create the unified view we’d like to see when tracking a patient, their demographics, and the provider, TIN and CCN responsible for their care.